 Emergency measures to control wind erosion

-Figure 1.
-Blowing soil across Kansas Highway 27 in Sherman County on April 17, 2018.
-Photo taken by Jeanne Falk Jones, K-State Research and Extension.
+Figure 3a.
+Blowing soil in Colby on October 11, 2020.
+Photo taken by Lucas Haag, K-State Research and Extension.

 It is important to monitor field conditions and identify fields that are in a condition to blow.
 Such conditions include low vegetation cover and a high proportion of erodible-sized clods (less than 1 mm in size, or about the thickness of a dime).
 It is better to be proactive and treat potential problems before they occur than to try to react and catch up once a field is actively eroding.
 Once soil movement has started, it is difficult to completely stop further damage.
 However, prompt action may prevent a small erodible spot from damaging an entire field or adjacent fields.

 Mulching.
 If wind erosion has already started, it can be reduced by mulching with manure or other anchored plant materials such as straw or hay.
 To be effective, at least 1.5 to 2 tons per acre of straw or grass or 3 to 4 tons per acre of corn or sorghum stover are needed to control areas of erosion, and the straw or hay must be anchored.
 Residue can be spread by hand, spreader or other mechanical equipment.